BrunoSalerno/trafiklab_service_tracker/README.md

 ```

 The api key is the one for the Trafiklab's [TravelPlanner V3.1 API](https://www.trafiklab.se/api/sl-reseplanerare-31).
-The ids of origins and destinations can be fetch by using the Trafiklab's [Platsuppslag API](https://www.trafiklab.se/api/sl-platsuppslag/dokumentation).
+The ids of origins and destinations can be fetched with the Trafiklab's [Platsuppslag API](https://www.trafiklab.se/api/sl-platsuppslag/dokumentation).